snowdrop/k8s-infra/hetzner/README-cloud.md

 * The inventory file itself: `ansible/inventory/hetzner`
 * The host variables `ansible/inventory/host_vars/<ansible-hostname>`

-The inventory file should be somethine like:
+The inventory file should be something like:

 ```
 [masters]